 Top 5 Companies for Environmental Engineers to Work For

-There are lots of great companies to work for if you're in the field of environmental engineering.
-You could work for a company that helps find solutions against waterborne diseases, or you might be helping to design the latest renewable energy sources, like solar panels, in order to help save the planet.
-The possibilities are vast and the opportunities great; moreover, the effects of what you'll be doing help to keep the planet and humans safe and healthy.
-With this call to arms in mind, here are 5 great environmental engineering firms making a difference that you might want to consider working for.
+There are lots of great companies to work for if you have a degree in environmental engineering.
+You could work for a company that helps find solutions against waterborne diseases.
+You might be also helping to design the latest renewable energy sources, such as solar panels.
+No matter what kind of work you do, you will be working to help save the planet.
+The possibilities are vast and the opportunities are great.
+The effects of what you'll be doing help to keep the planet and humans safe and healthy.
+With this call to arms in mind, here are five great environmental engineering firms making a difference that you might want to consider working for.

 3. HDR, Inc.

-Another well-established professional firm, HDR, Inc., is a very popular choice among civil and environmental engineers when it comes to top employers.
-With global operations across the continents, HDR, Inc. offer engineering, design, and construction services and expertise to both public and government agencies, as well as privately owned businesses.
-Large scale projects like dams, complete waterways, and hazardous material facilities are the norm.
-The company have a low staff turnover, which can be linked to attractive employee compensation plans and benefits.
+The company has a low staff turnover, which could be linked to attractive employee compensation plans and benefits.
 Working with a company of this scale and reputation is sure to help advance your career in the right direction.

-The Jacobs Engineering group is a global provider of scientific, professional, and technical services across the fields of architecture, construction and engineering.
-Like the others in the list, the Jacobs Engineering Group has multiple offices in many different countries, and again work with industrial, commercial and government clients.
-The company seem to have limitless capabilities in their field.
-In the United States, the company are often granted federal contracts, and have a reputation of being one of the most trustworthy companies in America.
-It might come as no surprise then that the Jacobs Engineering Group comes in as a popular choice of employer for many engineers aspiring to work with and collaborate with other exceptional people in the industry.
+Jacobs is a global provider of scientific, professional, and technical services across the fields of architecture, construction, and engineering.
+Like the other companies on this list, Jacobs has multiple offices in many different countries, and operates on five continents.
+The company works with a variety of industrial, commercial, and government clients.
+Jacobs serves a variety of markets to provide sustainable solutions, including water, energy, and air.
+It will come as no surprise that Jacobs is a popular choice of employer for many engineers aspiring to collaborate with other exceptional people in the industry.

-Bechtel are a respected, global player in the engineering, construction and project management sectors.
-The company’s website boasts some impressive statistics on their about us page: “Since 1898, we’ve completed more than 25,000 extraordinary projects across 160 countries on all seven continents.”
-That’s a massive amount of experience and expertise.
-Their market focus includes a range of areas from environmental clean-up, infrastructure and waterworks.
-When it comes to employees, the company are committed to high ethical standards, and offer ongoing training and leadership opportunities.
+Bechtel is a respected player in the engineering, construction, and project management sectors.
+The company has a long track record of excellence: since 1898, it’s completed over 25,000 projects in 160 countries on all seven continents.
+That’s an incredible amount of experience and expertise.
+Bechtel’s market focus includes a range of areas from environmental cleanup and management, sustainable energy, and waterworks.
+The company has a variety of impressive achievements, including working to confine the destroyed nuclear reactor at Chernobyl.
+When it comes to employees, the company is committed to high ethical standards, and offers ongoing training and leadership opportunities.